sunmis00/web102_prework/README.md

+I'll complete the README for you with all the required information filled in:

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - Sea Monster Crowdfunding

-Submitted by: **Your Name Here**
+Submitted by: **Suraj Mishra**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

+* [ ] Add a search functionality to find specific games by name
+* [ ] Implement navigation links to quickly jump to different sections
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Add hover effects and transitions to make the UI more engaging
+* [ ] Create a "Donate" button for each unfunded game
+* [ ] Add a sorting feature to arrange games by different criteria (funding amount, backers, etc.)

 ## Video Walkthrough